VijetaPriya47/VijetaPriya47/README.md

 <h2>💫 About Me:</h2>
 🔭 I'm Vijeta Priya, a determined Undergrad at NIT Agartala.
-My fervour for software engineering propels me to excel in DSA, Competitive Programming, Web Development, and Machine Learning basics. <br>With a passion for experimenting, I always strive to learn something new and try my hands at multiple things. <br>I’m currently working on BlockChain and GoLang.
+My fervour for software engineering propels me to excel in DSA, Competitive Programming, Web Development, and Machine Learning basics. <br>With a passion for experimenting, I always strive to learn something new and try my hands at multiple things. <br>I’m currently working on DevOps and GoLang.

 <img align="right" alt="coding" width="300" height="290" src="cats.gif">